vistadataproject/vistadataproject.github.io/README.md

 # VistA Data Project
+A new dawn on VISTA Data

 ![alt text](https://github.com/vistadataproject/vistadataproject.github.io/blob/master/vista_sunrise.fw.png "Haleakala Maui Hawaii Sunrise with Moon")

-__VISTA Data: A fresh look from a high perspective:__  Vista of a sunrise at the higest peak of Maui... the R&D headquarters of the VISTA Data Project... signifying a "high altitude", "fresh look", "new light", "new dawn", "rebirth", "future looking".
-Add to this mountain  vista the distant moon...and we have not just fresh new dawn for VISTA, but potentially a moonshot.
+__A fresh look from a new perspective:__ A vista of a sunrise at the higest peak of Maui (the research and development headquarters of the VISTA Data Project) signifies"high altitude", "fresh look", "new light", "new dawn", "rebirth", and "future looking".
+Add to this vista the distant moon...and we have not just a new dawn for VISTA, but also a moonshot.

 __Metadata References__: